krother/tilegamelib/doc/README.md

 # Writing a Mini-Game with tilegamelib

-The Python library **tilegamelib** is a wrapper around the popular library **pygame**.
+The Python library **tilegamelib** is a wrapper around the `arcade` library.
 It is meant to facilitate creating simple games.
 Let's see whether we can build a simple maze game with a few lines of Python code.

-## 1. Create a Game Object
+## 1. Import arcade

-The base for developing games is the class `tilegamelib.Game`.
-We first need to import it:
+Let's import the library first:

-    from tilegamelib import Game
+    import arcade

-Now we can create a `Game` object and runs its *event loop*:

-    game = Game()
-    game.event_loop()

-When you run the program, you should see a black window that closes when you press the *escape* key.
-(With some GUIs like Anaconda Spyder on Windows, the window may appear in the background, so press Alt-Tab to focus it).

 ## 2. A class for the game

-Let's write a class for our own game that will contain all game data.
-We move the `Game` object into that class.
-Note that we make it an **attribute** of the class by the `self` prefix:
+The base for developing games is the class `arcade.Window`.
+We can create our own subclass and run it in the arcade *event loop*:

-    class MazeGame:
+    class MyGame(arcade.Window):

         def __init__(self):
-            self.game = Game()
-            self.game.event_loop()
+            super().__init__(600, 400, "my game")

-Of course, we need to instantiate the `MazeGame` class as well.
+Of course, we need to instantiate our class as well.
 A good practice is to use a `__main__` block at the end of the file:

     if __name__ == '__main__':
+        window = MyGame()
+        arcade.run()

+When you run the program, you should see a black window that forever.
+In some environments the window may appear in the background, so press Alt-Tab to focus it.

+## 3. Adding state

+We can keep game data inside the class.
+To do so, add attributes inside the `__init__` function.
+E.g. to store the score, we could define an integer:

+    self.score = 0

+## 4. Load a tileset

+For the graphics, we need to load a set of tiles.
+You find images and a specification CSV file in the `examples` folder:

+    from tilegamelib import load_tiles

-        maze_game = MazeGame()
+    tiles = load_tiles('fruit.csv')

-## 3. Drawing a Tile Map
+## 5. Create a Tile Map

-The class `tilegamelib.TiledMap` is responsible for drawing 2D-maps composed of square tiles.
+The class `tilegamelib.TiledMap` draws 2D-maps composed of the tiles we just loaded.
 Let's import it:

     from tilegamelib import TiledMap

-In `__init__` we create a new map and fill it with wall tiles:
+Create a new map in `__init__` and fill it with a sample level (given as a string):

-    self.map = TiledMap(self.game)
-    self.map.fill_map('#', (10, 10))

-At this point, we won't see anything yet.
-First, we need to write a method in `MazeGame` that draws the map:

-    def draw(self):
-        self.map.draw()

-We also need to modify the call of `event_loop()`, so that it calls our `draw()` method in regular intervals.
-Note that **`event_loop()` must be called in the last line of the `__init__()` method.**

-    self.game.event_loop(draw_func=self.draw)

-Now you should see a blue kind of chessboard.

-## 4. Map Contents

-To let a bit more happen on the screen, we can set the contents of the map to a string containing 10 x 10 characters:

     MAZE = """##########
     #........#